isomerpages/ura-lkywcp/resources/interviews/_posts/2019-09-23-tri-rismaharini.md

 title: Tri Rismaharini on developing a ground-up Surabaya
 permalink: /resources/interviews/developing-groundup-surabaya/
 image: /images/features/2019/interview-tri-rismaharini.jpg
 description: Without a big budget to finance every dream project, Surabaya could have taken the path of decline.
 Instead, the city creatively tapped onto its biggest resource, the people, for its many ground-up initiatives to become a clean and green city.
-Relentless in her pursuit to co-create with her people, then-Mayor Tri Rismaharini shares how she overcame the biggest hurdles.
+Then-Mayor Tri Rismaharini shares how she overcame the biggest hurdles.
 ---

 ##### Without a big budget to finance every dream project, Surabaya could have taken the path of decline.
 Instead, the city creatively tapped onto its biggest resource, the people, for its many ground-up initiatives to become a clean and green city.
-Relentless in her pursuit to co-create with her people, then-Mayor Tri Rismaharini shares how she overcame the biggest hurdles.
+Then-Mayor Tri Rismaharini shares how she overcame the biggest hurdles.

 ###### ![Mayor Tri Rismaharini](/images/features/2019/interview-tri-rismaharini.jpg/)**Former Mayor of Surabaya Tri Rismaharini** © Urban Redevelopment Authority Singapore